What should you know before buying stock in Rio Tinto Group (RIO)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -16.93% loss in the last 1 month and extending the period to 3 months gives it a -2.01%, and is -5.71% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.00% over the week and 2.43% over the month.
+The stock witnessed a -12.51% loss in the last 1 month and extending the period to 3 months gives it a 3.58%, and is 1.96% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.94% over the week and 2.28% over the month.

 Rio Tinto Group (RIO) Analyst Forecasts